 Introduces rules and institutions providing the context for global politics.
 Examines how international and non-governmental organizations attempt to establish and protect international standards of political behavior.
 Special focus is placed on the United Nations, equipping students for participation in the National Model United Nations in New York City.
 Prerequisite: consent.
-Offered every fall.
+Offered fall of odd-numbered years.